RyanPivirotto/4460-group-project/README.md

 - **More Data**: While there is data in our application, there still needs a lot more data to fully integrate all the models to thier full potential.

+- **Links and Logins**: Added links in several tempaltes to route back to relevant pages AND back to the homepage. e.g.(drama details link back to drama list, Add Actor back to actor list, and so forth)